hauchenglee/hauchenglee.github.io/_posts/course/english/2022-06-26-english-note-grammar.md

 18 Q117
 - Poet Uoshino Nagao will read from her latest *published* collection at Argyle Library on Friday.

-18 Q128： Before the blank is the preposition "upon" and after the nlank is "the", so right at this blnk position needs to fill in a v-ing.
+18 Q128：Before the blank is the preposition "upon" and after the nlank is "the", so right at this blnk position needs to fill in a v-ing.
 - Researchers must sign in at the visitor registration table upon *entering* the Briston Literary Archive.

 17Q118: need an adjective to modify the noun.
 In the absence of a root adjective, we will consider choosing v-ing if has an active meaning, v-ed if it has a passive meaning.